 The executive committee is composed of all the officers of the corporation, as identified in Article VI of these Bylaws.
-The president of the corporation shall serve as the chair of the executive committee.
+The board chair shall serve as the chair of the executive committee.
 The executive committee may include other directors and non-directors as requested by the executive committee chair and approved by the board.

-The executive committee is responsible for assisting the board in carrying out its administrative and financial/fiduciary responsibilities and for policy development and oversight by acting on behalf of the board when necessary to assure timely consideration and action on issues and circumstances.
-The executive committee shall have the authority to direct and oversee the implementation by the Warrior Rising Executive Director of policies, initiatives, and programs recommended by the board.
+The executive committee is responsible for assisting the board in carrying out its administrative and financial/fiduciary responsibilities and for policy development and oversight by acting on behalf of the board when necessary to ensure timely consideration and action on issues and circumstances.
+The executive committee shall have the authority to direct and oversee the implementation by the Warrior Rising Executive Director of policies, initiatives, and programs recommended by the board; and the executive committee shall implement an annual performance evaluation of the Executive Director.
 The committee shall also have the authority to approve and oversee the budget, approve budget modifications, and approve contracts on behalf of the corporation.

 At a meeting of the executive committee, the act of a two-thirds majority of all the current members of the executive committee shall be the act of the executive committee.
-Any action that could otherwise be taken at a meeting of the executive committee may be taken without a meeting if such action is pre-approved in writing by all members of the executive committee.
+Any action that could otherwise be taken at a meeting of the executive committee may be taken without a meeting if such action is pre-approved in writing or via email by all members of the executive committee.